s4w3d0ff/python-poloniex/README.md

 calls to the API in different places, it made more sense that [the API itself would handle this](https://github.com/metaperl/python-poloniex/commit/107667805a900d4acfe731ce1e444dd1157db985).

+### API Coach enabled by default

+I encountered this error when using python-poloniex:
+    {"error":"Please do not make more than 6 API calls per second."}

+I noticed that the coach was not enabled by default.
+So I enabled it.

 ### constructor option for debugging/logging

 ### wrapping of return results
 Results from API are by default wrapped in a [DotMap](https://pypi.python.org/pypi/dotmap)